Infrastructure

 . . . .

-Gásadalur, Trælanípan, and the Vestmanna Cliffs
+Day 4 - Gásadalur, Trælanípan, and Vestmanna Cliffs

 Drive to Gásadalur on the island of Vágar and see the famous Múlafossur waterfall.
 Continue to Trælanípan near Sørvágsvatn, where you can enjoy views of the southern islands and the Bøsdalafossur waterfall.
 The hike starts in Miðvágur, and there is a hiking fee, see more at tralanipan.fo.
 On the way back, you can visit Kvívík and the restored Viking Age excavations.
 The highlight of the day is a boat trip to the Vestmanna Cliffs, where you can experience the Faroe Islands' dramatic nature and birdlife.
 Book your place at puffin.fo.